MotusWTS/motusServer/inst/doc/status_api.md

    list_jobs (projectID, select, order, options, authToken)

-       - projectID: integer motus projectID (s); jobs must belong to the given project(s)
+       - projectID: integer; motus projectID (s); jobs must belong to the given project(s)
        - select: object with fields for selecting which jobs to list.
 A job must match all fields provided in order to be included in the list.
 Fields are:
-          - userID: integer motus user ID
+          - userID: integer; motus user ID
           - stump: ID of top level job; select only from that job and its descendents
-          - jobID: integer vector; to select only those jobs specified
+          - jobID: integer array;; to select only those jobs specified
-          - type: character array; the job type(s)
+          - type: string array; the job type(s)
           - done: integer; 0: job not yet complete; 1: job completed successfully; -1: job had error
-          - log: character; job whose log matches the string `log`, which can include globbing characters ('*' and '.')
+          - log: string; job whose log matches the string `log`, which can include globbing characters ('*' and '.')
        - order: object with fields for ordering and paging the selected jobs:
-          - sortBy: character array; the sort key, zero or more of these string constants, each of which can be optionally followed by the string constant 'desc' for descending order
+          - sortBy: string array; the sort key, zero or more of these string constants, each of which can be optionally followed by the string constant 'desc' for descending order
              - "ctime", "ctime desc": job creation time
              - "mtime", "mtime desc": last job activity time